ShaunD12522/RetinaScan-AI/README.md

 - **Validation Accuracy:** ~73.5%

 > ⚠️ The dataset is not included in this repo due to size.
 Download it directly from the Kaggle link above and place it in a `dataset/` folder before retraining.
 > ⚠️ If `best_eye_model.keras` exceeds GitHub's file size limit, it's hosted externally — see the download link below.

 **Trained model download:** `[add your Google Drive / Hugging Face link here]`

+## Test Images

+Sample retinal fundus images are included in this repository so you can quickly try out the app without needing your own dataset:

+- `agedegenration_testimage` — sample image for testing Age-related Macular Degeneration detection
+- `cataract_testimage` — sample image for testing Cataract detection
+- `glaucoma_testimage` — sample image for testing Glaucoma detection

+Simply download any of these images from the repo and upload them on the app's home page to see a live prediction and Grad-CAM heatmap in action.

 ## Project Structure